The Evolution of GEO

 To understand where we are going, we must understand where we started.
 Traditional SEO was built on the foundation of crawling, indexing, and ranking.

-Generative AI changes the goalpost.
-Instead of competing for a position in a list, brands are now competing to be part of the AI's synthesis.
+Agentic AI changes the goalpost once again.
+Instead of competing for a position in a list, or even just a mention in a summary, brands are now competing to be the preferred agentic path.

-This shift has given birth to Generative Engine Optimization (GEO).
-While traditional SEO focuses on keywords and backlinks, GEO focuses on entities, relationships, and citations.
+This shift has given birth to Generative Engine Optimization (GEO) and its evolution, Agentic Optimization.
+While traditional SEO focuses on keywords and backlinks, these new disciplines focus on entities, relationships, and trust signals that AI agents use to make decisions.

 AI models don't just see words; they see entities (brands, people, products) and the relationships between them.
 GEO is the process of optimizing your digital footprint so that LLMs recognize your brand as a trusted authority on a specific topic.